irina-mandarina/wiglobe-backend/README.md

 # tuesthesis
 Qs:
+1. vader to kotlin ?
+2.

-1. I just fixed.
+I just fixed.
 It was something really silly.
 I found out that for plugins one needs to define a plugin repository section.

 <pluginRepositories>
     <pluginRepository>